Kevin Grant (soccer): International career

 Grant played with the Canada U-23 team, and made his debut on 24 August 1971 against Mexico, and played two matches in the 1976 Summer Olympics.
 He also participated in the 1975 Pan American Games, and featured in three matches.
 He made his senior team debut on 24 August 1972 against Mexico in a FIFA World Cup qualifier match and later featured in eight additional matches.

 Managerial career

-Grant coached in the National Soccer League with Hamiilton Steelers in 1982, and secured the NSL Championship after defeating Toronto Italia.
-In 1983, he succeed Frank Pike along with Colin Franks as the head coaches for Toronto Nationals in the Canadian Professional Soccer League.
+Grant coached in the National Soccer League with the Hamilton Steelers in 1982 and secured the NSL Championship after defeating Toronto Italia.
+In 1983, he succeeded Frank Pike along with Colin Franks as the two co-head coaches for Toronto Nationals in the Canadian Professional Soccer League.
 In 1986, he returned to manage the Hamilton Steelers where he secured the inaugural Canadian Soccer League championship.

+In 1990, he returned to the NSL circuit to be named the head coach for the Hamilton White Eagles in the league's second division.

 In 2015, Grant along with Tony Taylor formed the Burlington Futbol Academy.
 Grant is currently the head coach with Hamilton United Elite with their U17 Ontario Player Development League (OPDL) Girls program.